Last Week’s Posts

 “Looking Back, Looking Forward” at Victoria and Dale is another post under the group byline Macalester Student Perspectives.
 Read the intro to the project here, then read Michael Wood’s post about the Green Line and the Victoria Street stations, “Every day Green Line trains stop at Victoria Street Station because of community organizing.
 The initial plan for the Green Line would skip Victoria Street, Western and Hamline Avenues.
 Each of these stations serve populations who are upwards of 50% people of color and have a median income of around $30k.
 In response, a massive coalition of partners from across the Twin Cities formed the Stops For Us! campaign.
 The organizers successfully secured funding for three additional stations along the Green Line.”

-Symptoms and Causes of Car Dependency on Lake Street by Chris Moseng looks at the distribution of auto parts stores on East Lake Street (6 on that street), compared to the lack of other needed services like pharmacies, hardware stores, etc.
+Symptoms and Causes of Car Dependency on Lake Street by Christa Moseng looks at the distribution of auto parts stores on East Lake Street (6 on that street), compared to the lack of other needed services like pharmacies, hardware stores, etc.

 Brit Builds an ADU: the First $2,500 is the second post in a series by Brit Anbacht about building an ADU.
 Here’s the first, and this second post is about choosing an architect and why that’s needed.

 One map: Map Monday: Designated Opportunity Zones of the Twin Cities